josmar-crwdstffng/angular/aio/content/guide/aot-metadata-errors.md

 <div class="alert is-helpful">

-*Angular couldn't determine the value of the [enum member](https://www.typescriptlang.org/docs/handbook/enums.html) that you referenced in metadata.*
+*Angular could not determine the value of the [enum member](https://www.typescriptlang.org/docs/handbook/enums.html) that you referenced in metadata.*

 </div>